Release management strategies

 An effective release management process requires a stable, practical environment strategy and a clear branching strategy.

-An environment strategy outlines the efficient, reliable, and sustainable management and deployment of software to various environments (e.g., development, testing, staging, etc.) used in the software development process.
+An environment strategy outlines the efficient, reliable, and sustainable management and deployment of software across various environments (e.g., development, testing, staging) used in the software development process.

 An environment strategy may include automation techniques and measures to ensure proper configuration and maintenance of the environments.